 The curtain call was a combo of Earl Grey, pear and almond crumble, which was far more exciting than it should have been, and a chocolate ganache-type-thing with caramelised cashews and praline, which was utterly rich and regrettable in the best possible way.

 Celeste was a surprise, one of the best I’ve had since starting this job.
 Being “the restaurant in The Lanesborough,” I expected it to be all cock-swinging grandiosity without delivering on the plate.
 Quite the opposite.
 If there’s one restaurant criminally eluded by a Michelin star, perhaps even two, it’s Celeste.
-Like its predecessor, Celeste is far from the most democratised restaurant in town, but once you eat somewhere this good, the question becomes less about dinner and more about a meal you’ll never forget.
+Like its predecessor, Celeste is far from the most egalitarian restaurant in town, but once you eat somewhere this good, the question becomes less about dinner and more about a meal you’ll never forget.

 Words: Laith Al-Kaisy